 5.2.2.
-Water Circulation, Fluctuation, and Salinity Determinations
+Water Circulation, Fluctuation, and Salinity Determinations a.
+Salinity: There are no anticipated impacts expected to salinity as a result of any of BU placement.

 Determine the nature and degree of effect that the proposed discharge will have individually and cumulatively on water, current patterns, circulation including downstream flows, and normal water fluctuation.